layoutBox/FlexLayout/README.md

 When omitted, it is set to 1 and the flex shrink factor is multiplied by the flex `basis` when distributing negative space.

+NEW: The flex-shrink specifies the flex shrink factor, which determines how much the flex item will shrink relative to the rest of the flex items

 ## basis
 - Applies to: `flex items `
 - Value type: CGFloat
 - Default value: 0
 - CSS name: `flex-basis`

+This property takes the same values as the width and height properties, and specifies the initial size of the flex item, before free space is distributed according to the grow and shrink factors.

+NEW: This property takes the same values as the width and height properties, and specifies the initial main size of the flex item

-## Absolute positionning: left / top / right / bottom / start / end
+## 4. Absolute positionning: left / top / right / bottom / start / end  <a name="absolute_positionning"></a>
+- Applies to: `flex items`
+- Parameter: CGFloat

     public func left(_ value: CGFloat) -> Flexbox {
     public func top(_ value: CGFloat) -> Flexbox {
     public func right(_ value: CGFloat) -> Flexbox {